 - Choose your destiny

-This one may honestly make or break your whole app.
+This one may honestly make or break your whole application.
 It is also not a thing to be put away for when you already have a product.
 So, you have to have an answer you can go with right now.
-Is your app going to be free and have in-app purchases?
+Is your application going to be free and have in-app purchases?
 Is it going to charge a subscription fee?
 Maybe a good-old upfront payment?
 In today’s market, correct pricing impact your downloads and engagement.
 It also influences how you’re going to go about developing your app, so it is a big deal.

 After all this, how do you know whether your ship will sail?
 Well, make a smaller one first.